Lesley Roy: 2008–2009: Unbeautiful

-Songwriting (2010–present)
+2010–2019: Songwriting

 Under the management of Benjamin Tischker at Wide Eyed Entertainment, Roy signed to Marc Jordan's Rebel One Publishing then placed three songs with Wal-Mart's debut artist, Ashlyne Huff, for her album, Let It Out, released on 7 June 2011.
 While working on Huff's album, Roy teamed up with some of the industry's biggest talents including, The Writing Camp, Eric Bellinger and Jerrod Bettis.
 On 13 April 2012, Dutch singer-songwriter, Miss Montreal, released I Am Hunter which Roy co-wrote three songs including the title track and single, "I Am Hunter", that reached No. 28 on the Dutch Top 40 chart.
 Roy also co-wrote the proceeding single "Better When It Hurts" and "Everything".
 On 15 May 2012, American singer, Adam Lambert released Trespassing, his second studio album, which debuted at number one on the US Billboard 200 chart, marking Roy's first co-write on a No. 1 album for the track "Pop That Lock" included on Trespassing.
 Roy collaborated with Danish production team, DEEKAY, Tim McEwan and Johannes Jørgensen on "Waiting for Love" for Danish singer Medina's album Forever, released on 1 June 2012, in Europe through EMI.
 Also in June 2012, Roy released two country music co-writes.
 "Goodbye California" with American actress of One Tree Hill and country music singer, Jana Kramer, for her self-titled debut album.
 Then joining back up with Desmond Child to co-write, "Rhinestone in the Rough" for Canadian country singer-songwriter Marlee Scott's album Beautiful Maybe.

-In 2016 Roy provided the lead vocals for the entrance theme of wrestler Ember Moon in collaboration with CFO$ for the song "Free the Flame".
-The song is as of 2021 still used for Ember Moon.
+In 2016, Roy provided the lead vocals for the entrance theme of wrestler Ember Moon in collaboration with CFO$ for the song "Free the Flame".

-Eurovision Song Contest
+2020–2021: Eurovision Song Contest

-On 5 March 2020 it was announced by RTE that Roy had been chosen to represent Ireland in the Eurovision Song Contest 2020 with the song "Story of My Life".
-She would have performed in the first semi final on 12 May 2020, however on 18 March 2020, the event was cancelled due to the ongoing COVID-19 outbreak.
-On 17 December 2020, it was announced that Roy would represent Ireland at the 2021 event with a new song.
-Her 2021 entry "Maps" was announced on 19 February 2021.
-She participated in the first semi-final on 18 May but failed to qualify for the final.
-Roy finished in last place in the first semi-final with 20 points.
+On 5 March 2020, it was announced by RTE that Roy had been chosen to represent Ireland in the Eurovision Song Contest 2020 with the song "Story of My Life".
+She would have performed in the first semi-final on 12 May 2020, however on 18 March 2020, the event was cancelled due to the ongoing COVID-19 outbreak.
+On 17 December 2020, it was announced that Roy would instead represent Ireland at the 2021 event with a new song.
+Her 2021 entry, "Maps", was announced on 19 February 2021.
+She participated in the first semi-final on 18 May, but failed to qualify for the final.
+It was subsequently announced that Roy finished in last place in the first semi-final, with 20 points.

 Personal life

-Roy is lesbian and has been married to her American wife since 2010.
+Roy is a lesbian and has been married to her American wife since 2010.